2022 Tennis in the Land – Singles

 Liudmila Samsonova defeated Aliaksandra Sasnovich in the final, 6–1, 6–3 to win the singles tennis title at the 2022 Tennis in the Land.
 It was Samsonova's third career WTA Tour title, and she won the title without dropping a set.
-It was also her second straight title, following Washington three weeks prior.
+It was also her second straight title, following Washington three weeks earlier.

 Anett Kontaveit was the reigning champion, but did not participate.